To sleep or not to sleep? Madeleine Chapman stays overnight at Max Richter’s eight hour show and realises how tired she is.

 I wait an hour with these questions, but really I wait an hour because I don’t want to leave and maybe miss an opportunity to speak with them.
 After all my introspection, I still can’t bear to miss out on something.

 An hour passes and there’s no sign of the orchestra.
 I head home, spending the whole Uber ride with my eyes closed, wondering if Richter appeared the moment I left and maybe I should’ve stayed a bit longer.
-I have a lot to do today but it would’ve been too good an opportunity to pass up.

 It’s 8:30 when I get home.
 I look at my messy room which I told myself I’d clean when I had time.
 I trip on my running shoes and remember I’m supposed to be running every morning.
 On the desk are 200 pages of writing I need to edit.
 I look at everything and press play on the album I’ve just listened to in its eight hour entirety.